Mobile menu icon

 Criteria for nominations

-At the time of being nominated for an award, postgraduate researchers must be registered for a postgraduate research degree at The University of Manchester, be under examination for a postgraduate research degree at Manchester or have completed their doctoral degree within the past six months.
+At the time of being nominated for an award, nominees must be registered for a postgraduate research degree at The University of Manchester, be under examination for a postgraduate research degree at The University of Manchester or have completed their doctoral degree within the past twelve months.

 Nomination process